PoshLemur/GPC2Macro/README.md

 # GPC2Macro
-Converts ConsoleTuner's GPC2 script into macro files.
+Converts ConsoleTuner's GPC2 script into GMK macro files.

 This is a mostly complete release of my Python 3 script to convert combos written in GPC2 script into macro files.
 I had plans to make the script more robust, but haven't gotten around to it.
 This script can take a full GPC2 script and